CBD oil for cats

 Inhaltsverzeichnis

-What is CBD oil for cats and how does it work in the animal organism?
+What is CBD oil for cats and how does it work in the animal body?

 What is CBD oil used for in cats?

-Is CBD oil safe and legal for cats?
+Is CBD oil safe and lawful for cats?

-How do you properly dose CBD oil for cats?
+How to properly dose CBD oil for cats?

 What should one pay attention to when buying CBD oil for cats?

-What is CBD oil for cats and how does it work in the animal organism?
+What is CBD oil for cats and how does it work in the animal body?

-CBD oil exerts its effect in cats through the body's own endocannabinoid system (ECS), which – similar to humans – plays a key role in regulating central body functions.
+CBD Oil exerts its effect in cats via the body's own endocannabinoid system (ECS), which – similar to humans – plays a key role in regulating central body functions.
 This complex system of receptors (especially CB1 and CB2), endogenous ligands (endocannabinoids), and regulatory enzymes controls, among other things:

 - pain processing